Killesberg Tower: Design

 Significant design elements of the tower are the central mast whose heel is hinged via a steel ball to the central foundation, and the steel cable net of triangular meshes.
 The net is tensioned between a circular concrete foundation and a pressure ring at an altitude of 33.5 meters which in turn is suspended from the mast head by cables.

 The four observation decks at 8, 16, 24, and 31 meters are hinged to the mast and at their circumference connected to the net by press fittings.

 The two spiral staircases, one for ascending, one for descending, are carried only by the cable net.

 For the suspension and the net cables open spiral cables with diameter of 18 mm resp.
 24 mm were used, consisting of 37 resp.
 61 strands of 2.6 mm diameter.
-Their tensile strength is 1.57 kN/mm².
+Their tensile strength is 1.57 kN/mm^{2}.
 Due to their relative high strength they are less susceptible to press forces exerted by the fittings, e.g. for the observation decks.

 All cables and fittings are galvanized.
 In addition, all steel construction elements received a double paint coat.
 The hollow sections, i.e. the mast and the stair tubes, are galvanized on both their inner and outer surfaces.